Driving in the Dark (novel)

 Driving in the Dark is a novel by English writer Deborah Moggach published in 1988 by Hamish Hamilton.

 Plot

 Coach driver Desmond's Greek wife Eleni has thrown him out.
-Desmond decides to look for his son Edward, the result of an short relationship with CND supporter Lesley while he taught her to drive.
+Desmond decides to look for his son Edward, the result of a short relationship with CND supporter Lesley while he taught her to drive.
 Once Lesley was pregnant she told Desmond to leave and that the child did not need a father.
 Desmond sets off from Orpington in his Volvo coach, via Leicester, the M6, Windermere, Spalding, Reading and Greenham Common, as he learns more about Edward and Lesley.
 Eventually Desmond finds them in Deal in Kent.

 Reception

 Philip Howard writing in The Times reveals that 'There are only ten basic plots for fiction.
 Driving in the Dark is the primeval quest one, modernized for out Thatcherite England...This knight errant is a long-distance coach-driver from Orpington called Desmond...The clues are nebulous.
 The quest takes the knight by motorway and lay-by through the romantic heartlands of modern England...meeting en route all kinds of characteristic persons and adventures.' and concludes that 'This is a charming parable, with a happy ending for the eighties.'